gsferreira/gsferreira.github.com/src/privacy.md

 ## Cookies Policy

-Our Website uses cookies to enhance your experience.
+Our Website may use cookies to enhance your experience.
 You can control cookies through your browser settings:

 - **Essential Cookies**: Required for the Website to function properly
-- **Analytics Cookies**: Help us understand how visitors interact with our Website
 - **Preference Cookies**: Remember your choices and preferences

+Note: Our analytics service (Simple Analytics) does not use cookies.

 Most browsers allow you to refuse cookies or alert you when cookies are being sent.
 However, some parts of our Website may not function properly if cookies are disabled.